20th Century Women: Critical response

-On review aggregator website Rotten Tomatoes, the film has an approval rating of 88% based on 229 reviews, with an average score of 7.8/10; the site's "critics consensus" reads: "20th Century Women offers Annette Bening a too-rare opportunity to shine in a leading role – and marks another assured step forward for writer-director Mike Mills."
-On Metacritic, the film has a weighted average score of 83 out of 100 based on 40 critics, indicating "universal acclaim".

 Owen Gleiberman of Variety gave the film a positive review, writing: "The best thing about the movie is Bening's performance as Dorothea Fields, who's portrayed as a very particular kind of contradictory free spirit.
 Divorced and proud, with a lot of heart and soul but even more over-sharing flakiness".
 David Rooney of The Hollywood Reporter also gave the film a positive review, writing: "Mills uses some of the same devices as Beginners to illuminate his characters' cultural formation, notably historic montages of their birth years or backgrounds prior to coming together.
 And he also glances ahead to their future lives, after the arc of the movie.
 But the quilting is more seamless here because the eccentricities are so integral to the writing and performances."

 The Writers Guild Foundation listed the script as one of the best of the 2010s, describing the film as "an excellent study in character development.
 The script uses narrated flashbacks to tell each main character's unique story, bringing us further into their world and allowing us to care more deeply about them.
 This different take on exposition makes us think about how we hold onto key facts and images that we know about certain people".